Asset Metadata Storage

 - Listing asset metadata records in a stable order.

-- Generating UUID asset IDs for regular created metadata records.
+- Generating UUID asset IDs for regular created metadata records when a caller does not provide one.

 - Preserving stable app-defined IDs for known built-in defaults.